Functional Genome Analysis (B070)

 images of different incubations

-Detailed protocols for expression profiling by antibody microarrays
+Detailed protocols for expression profiling on antibody microarrays

 logo BMBF logo NGFN

-As a multiplexing technique, antibody microarrays facilitate the highly parallel detection of hundreds of different analytes from very small sample volumes of only few microliters.
+As a multiplexing technique, antibody microarrays facilitate the highly parallel detection of thousands of different analytes from very small sample volumes of only few microliters.
 This is combined with a high sensitivity in the picomolar to femtomolar range, which is similar to the sensitivity of ELISA, the gold standard for protein quantification.
-In order to obtain such sensitivities in a robust and reproducible manner for sets of several hundreds of analytes, it is essential to optimise the experimental layout, sample handling, labelling and incubation as well as data processing steps.
+In order to obtain such sensitivities in a robust and reproducible manner for complex analytes, it is essential to use an optimised experimental layout, sample handling, labelling and incubation as well as defined data processing steps.

 Based on earlier work, we continuously developed the processing of microarrays and protein samples.
-In the publications listed below, we present in detail our antibody microarray protocols for multiplexed expression profiling studies, which permit the analysis of the abundance of more than 800 proteins in plasma, urine and tissue samples.
+In the publications listed below, our antibody microarray protocols for multiplexed expression profiling studies are described in detail; they permit the analysis of the abundance of very many proteins in plasma, urine, cell and tissue samples.

 Schröder et al. (2010) Antibody Engineering, Vol. 2, SpringerVerlag, 429-445. pdf icon